Personal-Obsidian-Plugins/obsidian-copilot/src/search/README.md

 ### Tag Settings & Suggestions

+- Add a dedicated **Graph Tag Manager** modal surfaced from QA settings.
+Users can:
+  - Open the modal to review currently indexed tag prefixes, shown as removable chips.
-- Add a dedicated modal where users manage the list of tags included in graph indexing.
-The modal provides inline completion as users type paths (typing `#economics/` suggests known continuations such as `industrial-organization`, `econometrics`, etc.) while treating each full path as a single tag.
+  - Type in an input field that supports inline completion (typing `#economics/` suggests continuations such as `industrial-organization`, `econometrics`, etc.).
+Each confirmed value persists as a single canonical tag path.
-- Source suggestions from the vault's existing tag index plus recently indexed tag paths in the Chroma metadata.
-Suggestions respect hierarchy separators (`/`) and allow quick selection or creation of deeper levels.
+  - Toggle "Index all tags" to bypass manual curation when desired.
+- Suggestions are sourced from:
+  - Obsidian's metadata cache (global tag index) for immediate vault coverage.
+  - Recently ingested tag paths stored in Chroma metadata, enabling discovery of new prefixes without reindexing.
+- Validation rules treat the full `#level1/level2` string as a single tag; hierarchy helpers are only exposed internally for prefix matching.
 - Persist the managed list to settings so ingestion can constrain graph creation to approved tags while keeping the option to include "all tags".
-- Display preview chips of selected tags and allow quick removal; include validation for malformed tag paths.
+- When the modal closes, settings immediately sync to the ingestion orchestrator so subsequent file events respect the updated whitelist.

 ### Link Awareness & Retrieval Boosting